InfinityVM/InfinityVM/README.md

 ## Docs

-Consult the [infinityvm Book](./book) for network architecture, coprocessor integrations, and coprocessor internals.
+Consult the [InfinityVM Book](./book) for network architecture, coprocessor integrations, and coprocessor internals.